-At BAS Research we use two very common methods to refine oil that has been extracted from the cannabis plant: Winterization and Distillation.
-These methods create oil of superior quality, allowing BAS to produce the purest oil for our consumers.
+At BAS Research we use two very common methods to refine oil that has been extracted from the cannabis plant through our cutting edge CO2 Extraction technology: Winterization and Distillation.
+These methods create an oil of superior quality, allowing BAS to produce the purest oil for our consumers.

 The visual differences between the distillate and winterized cannabis oil.